How to Open Your Pool in Spring

-The arrival of spring brings back many of our favorite things, including blossoming plants and trees, longer-lasting sunlight, and warmer temperatures.
-For pool owners, that warmer weather also mean it’s almost time to open your pool for the season!
-But just because the sun is shining doesn't mean the pool is quite ready for swimmers.
-With just a little effort, however, you can be on your way to a clean, safe, healthy, and swim-ready pool.
+The arrival of spring means lots of our seasonal favorites — the beauty of blossoming plants and trees, longer-lasting sunshine, and warmer temperatures.
+For pool owners, spring’s arrival means it’s time to open your pool for the season!
+But just because the sun is shining doesn't mean the pool is ready for swimmers quite yet.
+With just a little effort, these steps will help you on your way to a clean, safe, and swim-ready pool.

-The steps for opening your pool are listed below.
+The steps to open your pool are listed below.
 Highlights include:

-Whether you have a winter cover or a solid safety cover, you will need to remove the water off the top of the cover before taking it off.
-If there is a substantial amount of water, you may want to use a cover pump to do the work for you.
-Afterward, sweep or use a blower to remove all leaves and other debris from the cover; you don't want all of that junk landing in your pool when the cover comes off.
+Whether you have a winter cover or solid safety cover, it's best to remove the extra water from the top of the cover before taking it off.
+If there is substantial water, you may want to use a cover pump or some type of siphon to do the work for you.
+Mesh covers allow water to drain through into the pool, so don't worry about this part if you have that type of cover.
+While the water is draining off, sweep off or scoop away all leaves and other debris on the cover.
+You don't want all that stuff landing in your pool when it's time to pull the cover back!

 2. Remove the Pool Cover